Reza-Golbahar/CA-HW/README.md

 # Computer Architecture Practical — CA-Practical-4042

-This repository contains the solutions and circuit designs developed for the **Computer Architecture Practical** course.
+This repository contains the circuit designs and implementations developed for the **Computer Architecture Practical** course.

-The exercises were implemented primarily using **Logisim Evolution** and cover a progression from fundamental digital circuits to processor architecture and pipelining.
+The exercises were primarily implemented using **Logisim Evolution** and cover a progression from fundamental digital circuits to processor architecture and pipelining.

 ---

 ## 🧩 Exercises

-The project consists of **7 practical exercises**, gradually increasing in complexity and building upon concepts introduced in previous assignments.
+The repository contains **7 practical exercises**, progressively introducing and combining fundamental concepts of computer architecture.

 ### HW1 — Introduction to Logisim Evolution

-The first exercise served as an introduction to the **Logisim Evolution** environment and fundamental digital circuit design.
+An introductory exercise focused on **Logisim Evolution** and fundamental digital circuit design.

-A basic **32-bit Adder/Subtractor** was implemented as the first step toward working with more complex hardware components.
+A **32-bit Adder/Subtractor** was implemented as an introduction to designing and working with digital circuits.

 ---

 ### HW2 — Multiplier & Divider

-The second exercise focused on designing hardware for **multiplication and division**.
+This exercise focused on hardware implementation of **multiplication and division**.

-The multiplier was implemented using **Booth's multiplication algorithm**, providing practical experience with sequential arithmetic operations and hardware multiplication.
+The multiplier was designed using **Booth's multiplication algorithm**, providing practical experience with sequential arithmetic circuits and hardware multiplication.

 ---

 ### HW3 — ALU

-The third exercise involved designing a **32-bit Arithmetic Logic Unit (ALU)**.
+A **32-bit Arithmetic Logic Unit (ALU)** supporting **13 different operations** was designed.

-The ALU supports **13 different operations**, providing the core arithmetic and logical functionality required by the processor developed in later exercises.
+The ALU provides the arithmetic and logical operations required by the processor architectures developed in the later exercises.

 ---

 ### HW4 — Memory & Register File

-The fourth exercise focused on the memory components required for processor design.
+This exercise focused on designing the fundamental memory components required for a processor.

-The main components included:
+It included:

 * Memory
 * Register File
 * A **32-register register file**

-These components formed important building blocks for the processor assignments that followed.
+These components were later used as part of the processor designs.

 ---

 ### HW5 — Single-Cycle MIPS Processor

-The fifth exercise involved designing a **single-cycle MIPS processor**.
+A **single-cycle MIPS processor** was designed by integrating the components developed in the previous exercises.

-The processor was capable of executing MIPS instructions, with a **Fibonacci program** used to test its functionality.
+The processor was tested by running a **Fibonacci program** on the implemented architecture.

-This exercise brought together several components developed in the previous assignments into a complete single-cycle processor.

 ---